Women on boards: Why it matters

 About the podcast participants

-Maria Moats, Governance Insights Center Leader at PwC
+Maria Moats, Retired Partner, Former Governance Insights Center Leader at PwC

-As the Governance Insights Center leader, Maria Moats is relentlessly focused on helping directors address corporate governance issues by providing insights and tools to help them be more informed and effective in their roles and create better outcomes.
+As a Retired Partner and the Former Governance Insights Center Leader, Maria Moats was relentlessly focused on helping directors address corporate governance issues by providing insights and tools to help them be more informed and effective in their roles and create better outcomes.

 Before leading the Governance Insights Center, Maria served as PwC’s Chief Diversity Officer and Vice Chair, Mexico and US Assurance Leader - overseeing PwC’s national Assurance practice, including strategy and operational aspects to manage a practice of approximately 20,000 professionals.
 Maria is currently the Senior Relationship Partner (SRP) for several large multinational clients in the financial services, transportation, consumer and industrial products industries.